 Ask any teacher and they would most likely say that the most rewarding aspect of teaching is making meaningful connections with students.
 This is without a doubt an enriching experience, because as a teacher, Glenna was very fortunate to help establish connections between students and senior mentors.
 As word of the program has spread at Washington Mill, near Mount Vernon, VA, some parents have lobbied to get their children into Orr’s class.
 Orr has adapted the program to include students as young as those in kindergarten through third grade, the perfect age for judgment free listening to old stories.
 (Washington Post, For the Young..., 1998)

 Over many years, there were a lot of volunteers – parents, seniors, and of course children who were always willing to lend a helping hand.
 Through this support, Glenna Orr shared her experiences in connecting school-age children and seniors in her first book "Open Minds, Open Hearts A Journey With The Ages", published by VSP Books in 2006.
 During the same year, Glenna incorporated her efforts (our certificate) and one year later, The Kind Kids Inc was granted a 501(c)3 status, and became a non-profit organization (IRS approval letter).
-She continued to add to her steadily growing library of books: "Hearts Always Open", "Memories With The Heart", and "Friendships With The Heart".
+She continued to add to her steadily growing library of books: "Hearts Always Open", "Memories With The Heart", "Friendships With The Heart" and "Courage From The Heart".
 The books work side by side The Kind Kids Organization.
 All four writings exemplify the learning, the compassion, and the heartfelt experiences that we all as individuals become a part of, as we journey through our lives.
 We were and are very fortunate to meet hundreds of people and travel to many places to share our own personal experiences, and writings.

 The Kind Kids, Inc. was established in 2006.
 What began more than thirty-five years